guilhermesmatiola/guilhermesmatiola/README.md

 :heavy_check_mark: **Contact:**
 :e-mail:  guimatiola@gmail.com :telephone_receiver: 5547996993721

-🌱 I’m currently learning more about backend and sql database development
+🌱 I’m currently learning more about backend and sql database development and software architeture

 :heavy_check_mark: **Some experience in:**